Unsupported Browser

 Apply for Accreditation

-Thank you for your interest in Commission on Cancer (CoC) accreditation.
-The CoC is a nationally recognized multidisciplinary accreditation program.
+The CoC is a multidisciplinary accreditation program.
 By working with our national partners, the CoC has developed comprehensive, patient-centered standards for cancer programs.
 Your cancer program will be evaluated against these standards to demonstrate compliance and your commitment to providing high-quality cancer care.

-CoC-accredited cancer programs in the United States treat more than 70% of recently diagnosed patients with cancer annually in the US.
+CoC-accredited cancer programs treat more than 74% of recently diagnosed patients with cancer annually.
 We encourage your cancer program to become part of this important network of accredited cancer programs dedicated to delivering high-quality cancer care.

 Cancer programs providing care for pediatric patients may seek CoC accreditation as a Pediatric Cancer Program (PCP) or CoC Pediatric Specialty Accreditation (CoC-PS).
 More information about the unique characteristics of the pediatric programs is found in the Guidelines for Seeking Accreditation for Pediatric Services.
 Cancer programs seeking accreditation as a PCP apply through the online application and follow the below guidance for new programs.
 Cancer program seeking the CoC-PS apply through the CoC-PS Application.
 In most cases, the CoC-PS site visit must coordinate with the primary CoC site visit, so timing of the application submission should consider the due date of the primary CoC program’s next site visit.